vmario89/Attraccess/docs/setup/docker-compose-guide.md

 #### Update to the Latest Version

-To update Attraccess to the latest version:
+To update FabAccess to the latest version:

 ```bash
 # Pull the latest image